 Inspired by #WPY51 Wildlife Photographer of the Year exhibition, the Wild Scotland Photo Challenge was a chance for all those age 13+, to get out and about and explore and celebrate the flora, fauna and diverse environments in urban and countryside settings in Scotland.

-Any digital image capturing device could be used including mobile phones and digital cameras and to entrants shared their 2016 photos taken in Scotland on Twitter or Instagram using #WildScotlandPhoto and a one of the categories, #CoastMarine, #OnYourDoorstep, #FavouritePlace or #UrbanWildlife.
+Any digital image capturing device could be used including mobile phones and digital cameras and to entrants shared their 2016 photos taken in Scotland on Twitter or Instagram using #WildScotlandPhoto and one of the categories, #CoastMarine, #OnYourDoorstep, #FavouritePlace or #UrbanWildlife.
 We've had over 200 stunning entries and we're pleased to announce the winners as follows.

 Where is your nearest outdoor, natural or wild space?
 Is there a place you like to visit?
 A pond, park, garden, woodland or nature reserve.
 Photos must depict favourite locations in Scotland.